kaldius/carousell_scraper/readme.md

     * Use `crontab -e` to edit your user's crontab or `sudo vim /etc/crontab` to edit.
     * Format is relatively simple, just read the crontab file.
     * **Tip**: use `0,15,30,45` in the minutes field to run the command at the respective mins, OR you can use `/15` to run every 15 mins, though not necessarily at the 0th, 15th, 30th and 45th minutes.
+4. multiprocessing.connection
+    * This library implements a method of communication between a Client and a Listener.

 Todo(bot side):